When Should You Visit Montana? We Break It Down By Season

 Winter in Montana

-From Big Sky Resort in the south to Whitefish Mountain in the north (and various other options in between) Montana is known for its world-class skiing and snowboarding options in the western part of the state and sees a lot of visitors from around the country and world coming to enjoy the slopes at resorts and in the backcountry.
+From Big Sky Resort in the south to Whitefish Mountain in the north (and many other ski resorts in between), Montana is known for its world-class skiing and snowboarding.

 If the thrill of downhill skiing isn’t your thing, Montana has numerous trails and spaces for other winter sports like cross-country skiing, snowshoeing, dog sledding, and ice climbing.
 With the heaviest snowfall occurring from November through March, winter is Montana’s longest season – providing ample opportunity to plan a trip to enjoy a winter wonderland.

-While there are more crowds on the ski hills and at the major resorts, crowds are far reduced in Yellowstone National Park and Glacier National Park in winter.
+While there are more crowds on the slopes and at the major ski resorts, crowds are completely absent in Yellowstone National Park and Glacier National Park in the winter months.

-Though the major roads through the parks are closed – in Yellowstone only the road between Mammoth Hot Springs and the northeast entrance at Cooke City is open, and in Glacier the Going-to-the-Sun Road is closed – you can still access certain areas of the parks for a crowd-free experience.
+The national parks are open in winter, but with some major caveats.
+The major roads through the parks are closed when the snow comes: In Yellowstone only the road between Mammoth Hot Springs and the northeast entrance at Cooke City is open, and in Glacier the Going-to-the-Sun Road is closed.
+Despite this, you can still access certain areas of the parks for a crowd-free experience.

 Both parks have visitor centers that remain open in winter where you can find information on skiing and snowshoeing trails and snow conditions.